HenryTai/WinterGame/README.md

 ```
 git push
 ```
-- upload to our project repository
+- upload to our project repository; remember write comment what have you mainly changed in the github (you ll see the field later)
 Go to github webpage, your github repository, click the green button "New pull request", and follow the instruction. (do not confirm the pull request, have a look at Remark 4.)